mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 nothing # hide
 ```

 If the system lacks observability, the observability analysis needs to identify all potential observable islands that can be independently solved.
 An observable island is defined as follows: It is a segment of the power system where the flows across all branches within that island can be calculated solely from the available measurements.
-This independence holds regardless of the values chosen for the bus voltage angle at the slack bus [monticellibook; Sec.
+This independence holds regardless of the value chosen for the bus voltage angle at the slack bus [monticellibook; Sec.
 7.1.1](@cite).
 Within this context, two types of observable islands are evident:
-* flow-observale islands,
+* flow-observable islands,
 * maximal-observable islands.

 The selection between them relies on the power system's structure and the available measurements.
-Opting for detecting only flow observable islands simplifies the island detection function's complexity but increases the complexity in the restoration function compared to identifying maximal-observable islands.
+Opting for detecting only flow-observable islands simplifies the island detection function's complexity but increases the complexity in the restoration function compared to identifying maximal-observable islands.

 ---

-##### Flow-Observale Islands
+##### Flow-Observable Islands
 To identify flow-observable islands, JuliaGrid employs a topological method outlined in [horisberger1985observability](@cite).
 The process begins with the examination of all active power flow measurements from wattmeters, aiming to determine the largest sets of connected buses within the network linked by branches with active power flow measurements.
 Subsequently, the analysis considers individual boundary or tie active power injection measurements, involving two islands that may potentially be merged into a single observable island.
 The user can initiate this process by calling the function:
 ```@example ACObservability
 islands = islandTopologicalFlow(monitoring)